effector/effector/documentation/src/content/docs/en/api/effector/Scope.md

   - /docs/api/effector/scope
 ---

+# `Scope` {#scope}

 `Scope` is a fully isolated instance of application.
-The primary purpose of scope includes SSR (but is not limited to).
-Scope contains independent clone of all the units (including connections between them) and basic methods to access them.
+The primary purpose of scope includes SSR (Server-Side Rendering) but is not limited to this use case.
+A `Scope` contains an independent clone of all units (including connections between them) and basic methods to access them.

-Scope can be created by [fork](/en/api/effector/fork).
+A `Scope` can be created using [fork](/en/api/effector/fork).

 ```ts
 interface Scope {